thkl/homebridge-homematic/README.md

 # Doors and Windows

-Homematic Shutter Contacts will map as Contacts into HomeKit by default.
+Homematic Shutter Contacts will be mapped as Contacts into HomeKit by default.
 If you want to ask Siri about open Windows, you have to add them to a windows config switch:

 So they will be mapped into an motorized Window Device.
 If you add the channel to the doors configuration switch, this channel will be mapped as automated door.